bigjr-mkkong/OStest/README.md

 `make`

-to compile and load system in to bochs
+to compile and load system in to qemu

 ### TODO: